-Dupuytren’s Disease, also known as Dupuytren’s Contracture, can be defined as a medicalcondition that affects the layer of fibrous tissue in the hands.
-This tissue layer is called the ‘fascia’.
-The fascia is what gives the hands its strength and grip.
+Dupuytren’s disease, also known as palmar fibromatosis, is defined as a medical condition that affects fibrous tissue in the hands.
+This tissue layer is called "fascia," which gives our hands strength and gripping abilities.

-The disease is believed to be hereditary and can be worsened due to a number of factors including lifestyle choices.
-Sadly, there still isn’t much known about this condition.
+Dupuytren's is believed to be hereditary and is worsened by several factors, including lifestyle choices.
+Sadly, there isn’t much else known about this condition.

-The first sign of Dupuytren's Disease is the appearance of nodules in the palm.
-It may also appear as a thick bump.
+The first sign of Dupuytren's is the appearance of nodules in the palm.
+They may also appear as thick bumps.

-Usually, Dupuytren’s Disease causes no pain.
-However, in the case of swelling of the tendons, there can be some pain.
+Usually, Dupuytren’s does not cause pain.
+However, there may be pain if your tendons start to swell.
 This disease originates in the palm before gradually making its way up to the fingers.
-It affects joint after joint.

-Some people also complain of a slight itch due to the pull.
-However, the majority of the people affected by this disease do not experience any major pain in the beginning, which is why it often goes unnoticed until it has worsened.
+Some people complain of a slight itch due to the pulling sensation.
+However, the majority of people affected by this disease do not experience significant pain in the beginning, which is why it often goes unnoticed until it has worsened.

 This disease can cause a number of complications for those who develop it.
 The tightening of muscles can cause problems with everyday functions involving the use of your hands and fingers, including: